Dóber dán and welcome to my Slovenia blog

 Below you can see all blog articles I wrote about my Slovenia road trip.
 In my travel reports you can read my personal experiences about the travel destination Slovenia.
 I will introduce you to the most beautiful places and sights in Slovenia and give you valuable tips for your holiday in Slovenia.

-Slovenia is a European country located between the Alps and the Adriatic Sea.
-Due to its diverse landscape, Slovenia is especially …
+Slovenia is located between the Alps and the Adriatic Sea and due to its fascinating nature is especially interesting as a …

 Wild landscapes, great nature experiences and diverse sights await you on a trip to Slovenia.
 The country is especially popular with …